Director, Governance, Legal and Performance

-1.2 Council is authorised to regulate its proceedings as it considers appropriate under section 29 of the Queensland University of Technology Act 1998.
-This Procedure establishes and governs the University's committee system.
+1.2 Council is authorised to regulate its proceedings as it considers appropriate under section 29 of the Queensland University of Technology Act 1998 (QUT Act).
+This procedure establishes and governs the University's committee system.

-2.2 QUT also strongly encourages the following bodies to base their operations on this Procedure:
+2.2 The following bodies may choose to base their operations on this procedure:

 A member of a committee is a person filling one of the membership categories detailed in a committee's constitution and who attends meetings with full rights of audience, debate and voting.
 Membership categories consist of the following:

 - members, external to the University, who are appointed to a committee by an officer or body

 - members, internal to the University, who are nominated to a committee by an officer or body

 - members who are elected to a committee by a specified cohort of staff or students

 - members who are appointed in an ex officio capacity.

 A chair of a committee is a membership category specified in the constitution of a committee.
 A chair provides leadership and guidance to a committee and is responsible for the proper conduct of meetings .